Everything you need to know about Sant Antoni, Ibiza

 Sant Antoni is easily accessible from just about anywhere in Barcelona, with plenty of public transportation and lots of taxis available.
 Getting to the Barcelona airport from Sant Antoni is easy, as the neighborhood’s outer limits are two big streets – Gran Via and Parallel.
 Both provide quick access to the airport, with travel time at under half an hour.
 A taxi fare will run you about €25-€30.

-Price distribution in Sant Antoni
+What makes properties in Sant Antoni popular?

 Sant Antoni may be a small neighborhood, but it’s one that has a lot to offer.
 Due to its enviable location and buzzing social scene, Sant Antoni property may not stay on the market for very long.
 The area features a central location combined with wide streets and lots of well-lit apartments, which can be tricky to find in older neighborhoods of the city.